TRAECR: A Tool for Preprocessing Positron Emission Tomography Imaging for Statistical Modeling: Algorithms and Techniques

 \subsection{RAVEL Normalization}

-Scanner-induced anomalies or scanner drift over time can introduce technical variability that distorts true biological signals.
+Scanner induced anomalies or scanner drift over time can introduce technical variability that distorts true biological signals.
 To address this, our tool incorporates RAVEL normalization \citep{fortin2016removing}.
 This method is designed to remove unwanted variability from PET images while preserving biological signal.

 When RAVEL normalization is selected, the tool requires the following inputs:

 \begin{itemize} \item \texttt{PET Images}: Full paths to the PET images to be normalized. \item \texttt{Brain Mask}: A binary mask defining brain tissue voxels. \item \texttt{Control Mask}: A binary mask specifying control regions unaffected by pathology, used to model technical variability. \end{itemize}